Clickable arrow icon In this article

 Financial Services Sector

-- 5 out of 20 stocks of the FINNIFTY index are constituents stocks of Bank Nifty and account for 63.89% weightage in the FINNIFTY index and 87.48% weightage in Bank Nifty.
+• 5 out of 20 stocks of the FINNIFTY index are constituents of Bank Nifty and account for 63.89% weightage in the FINNIFTY index and 87.48% weightage in Bank Nifty.

-- The financial sector is the largest among the listed companies, accounting for 33.5% of the Nifty 500 index.
+• The financial sector is the largest listed company, accounting for 33.5% of the Nifty 500 index.

-- 48% of FPI’s net inflows are invested in the financial services sectors, as per recent reports.
+• As per recent reports, 48% of FPI’s net inflows are invested in the financial services sectors.

-- Therefore, the Nifty Financial Services Sector is a complete package of the Indian Financial sector that includes banks and other financial companies.
+• Therefore, the Nifty Financial Services Sector is a complete package of the Indian Financial sector, including banks and other financial companies.

 Mutual Fund Schemes Investing in Banking and Financial Sector